Jaysikyo/WaterReminder/README.md

 Both the periodic interval and sound clips are editable for the user.

+## Installation

+1. Clone this repository.
+2. Extract everything in the 'python' folder to an ideal location.
+3. Edit the 'config.yml' file to your liking.
+4. Run the 'main.py' script in the virtual environment.

 ## Configuration File

 The configuration file for this project is as follows: